 Cook on both sides for even brown, crisp texture of the pakwan.

-Pic Shown: Pakwan served with CHANA DAL
+Pic Shown: Pakwan served with chana dal

 Pakwan stays fresh for 1-2 weeks.
 Store it in an air-tight container.